CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Patches and changes should not be emailed for a variety of reasons.
 The origin of emails is difficult to determine without the use of additional security mechanisms and the recipient addresses in the institutions are often distribution lists, whose address is easy to guess.
 Patches and changes can also be very extensive by now.
 Many companies and government agencies have limited the size of email attachments and may prohibit them from accepting executable attachments.
 Furthermore, the large amounts of data unnecessarily burden the e-mail systems.
 Therefore, a timely availability of the software changes, which can be critical, especially in the case of security patches, can not be adequately ensured via e-mail.

 Furthermore, some manufacturers offer to send changes and patches to the customer directly on data carriers.
-In this case as well, the patches and changes should be verified using checksums or digital signatures, as sender information on mailpieces and manufacturer logos on CDs and DVDs can easily be faked.
+In this case too, the patches and changes should be verified using checksums or digital signatures, as sender information on mailpieces and manufacturer logos on CDs and DVDs can easily be faked.

 Another aspect of verifying the authenticity of the update may be news published by the manufacturer on its website, newsletter or similar channels.
 Some manufacturers have established cycles and timings that systematically release information about changes.